ptr-br/Computer-Vision-Course/Capstone_Project_ONE/README.md

 ## Results

 Below a pipline as executed in notebook three is shown.
 First the face in the given image is detected using openCV.
-After thast, the network detects the key points on the given face.
+After that, the network detects the key points on the given face.
 In the last steps the key points are used to put Mona Lisa some sunglasses on.

 ![animated1](images/mona_lisa_pipeline.gif)